Who Is Jacob Blake? Black Man Shot By Kenosha Police Was Reportedly Breaking Up Fight

-Jacob Blake has been identified as the man shot in the back by members of the Kenosha Police Department in an incident that has captured nationwide attention.
+Jacob Blake has been identified as the man shot in the back by members of the Kenosha Police Department in an incident that has captured nationwide attention and led to protests in the Wisconsin city.

-Video posted to Twitter on Sunday appeared to show officers in the Wisconsin city surrounding a man as he attempted to open the front door of a car.
-As the man leaned into the vehicle, a series of seven gunshots were heard and the victim was seen going motionless in the front of the vehicle.
+Video posted to Twitter on Sunday appeared to show several officers surrounding a man as he attempted to open the front door of a car.
+As the person leaned into the vehicle, a series of seven gunshots was heard and the victim was seen going motionless in the front of the vehicle.

-Reporter Sarah Thamer of WISN reported that the Kenosha shooting victim was 29-year-old Blake.
+Reporter Sarah Thamer of WISN reported that the victim was the 29-year-old Blake.

 Blake Was Reportedly Breaking Up A Fight Before Shooting